Last updated on July 5th, 2022 at 11:55 am

 Is there such a thing as a fearless dreamer?

-At the end of 2010 I was deep in fear (and wading in the river of denial) about impending circumstances which seemed to be conspiring against dreamer Heather and I working together.
+At the end of the year, I was deep in fear (and wading in the river of denial) about impending circumstances which seemed to be conspiring against the small business I was working at to financially carry on.
 With each new setback, I’d brush my feelings aside, ignore the obvious ending and replace it with wine, chocolate, or melted cheese.

 Then I’d whine about my big butt.